 When AET customers requested a refund and the money failed to appear, despite repeated assurances from the tour operator that it would, no one should have been surprised that customers like the Olsons began phoning The Washington Post to inquire about their missing money.

 Barbara Olson, a retired nursing professor from Waldorf, Md., says that she first made “numerous calls” to AET.
-“I was told that my refund was a priority,” she said.
+“They told me that my refund was a priority,” she said.
 But almost two months had already gone by, and AET still had her $1,468.

 AET’s German admitted that some of the refunds had hit a snag, but the company was trying to fix the problem, she said.
 The issue, she said, was that it was working with a new credit card processor.
-While a simple refund to a credit card could be handled quickly, if people wanted refunds by check or cash, that needed to be processed manually through a wire transfer or PayPal, which was taking time.
+While the process of refunding to a credit card could be handled quickly, providing refunds by check or cash required manual processing through a wire transfer or PayPal, which was causing delays.